Skip to content Skip to footer

 The North West Mounted Police

-The North West Mounted Police (NWMP) was established in 1873 as Canada’s federal paramilitary force to assert sovereignty and maintain law and order in the vast Northwest Territories.
+Quick Answer: The North West Mounted Police (NWMP) was established in 1873 as Canada’s federal paramilitary force to assert sovereignty and maintain law and order in the vast Northwest Territories.
 This iconic organization, recognizable by their scarlet uniforms and disciplined approach, became the foundation of today’s Royal Canadian Mounted Police (RCMP).

 What Was the North West Mounted Police?